Healthy Homes Assessment Poraiti

 Draught Stopping Poraiti

-Draughts increase the likelihood of less temperature in households.
-A cold house costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts can lead to dropping temperatures within houses.
+A humid home costs more to heat, which means wasting energy and increased bills.

-If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap, then it is likely to be a gap or hole that needs sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-Gaps greater than 3mm that let air in or out from your house need seals.
-In the case of an open fireplace isn’t in use it may cause draughts and should be shut from.
-Property managers and landlords are accountable for making sure that these draughts are stopped in the maximum extent possible.
+If you can feel external air flowing in or the air is clear out of a hole or gap, then it’s likely a crack or an opening that requirements sealing in somehow.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that let air into or out from your home require sealing.
+For instance, if an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t need to block up intentional gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
-We will check the windows and doors in our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the house warms and cools in order to let them be opened and closed rather than being stuck.
+We will examine every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections